 The clarity of your message.
-Is it immediately obvious what you do, and who your target audience is?
-People are busy and distracted, and if they can’t find the answer they are looking for they won’t hunt around to find it, they’ll leave.
+Is it immediately obvious what you do and who your target audience is?
+People are busy and distracted, so if they can’t find the answer they are looking for, they won’t hunt around to find it — they’ll leave.
 This is one of the most underrated causes of high bounce rates.

-As a very broad rule of thumb, you’re aiming for a bounce rate of under 40%.
+As a very broad rule of thumb, you’re aiming for a website bounce rate of under 40%.
 Between 40% and 55% is usually okay, whilst 55-65% shows significant room for improvement.
-If your bounce rate is above 90% or below 20%, usually that indicates a tracking or code installation error.
+If your bounce rate is above 90% or below 20%, that often indicates a tracking or code installation error.

 This is a very simple and broad rule of thumb, and there are certain circumstances where it might be perfectly okay to have a bounce rate higher than these figures.